 If repair welding is ever required, BE SURE to attach the ground (-) cable from the welder as close as possible to the area to be repaired.
-Also, remove positive (+) battery terminal connection before welding.
+Also, remove battery positive (+) terminal connection before welding.

 Choose a clean, level work area.
-Be sure there is sufficient room, clearances, and adequate ventilation.
+Make sure you have sufficient room, clearances, and adequate ventilation.
 Clean the walking and working surfaces.
 Remove oil, grease and water to eliminate slippery areas.
-Use sand or oil absorbing compound, as necessary, while servicing the Telescopic Handler.
+Utilize sand or oil absorbing compound, as necessary, while servicing the Telescopic Handler.